 A Test Of Endurance And Patience

-I’ve also heard whines, screams, and crying 5 – 10X a day for 730+ days in a row (now over 2,000 days in a row because we birthed a daughter in 2019!).
-In the beginning, this was quite a shock to the system because we never had any of this since my wife and I started shacking up in 2001.
+I've also heard whines, screams, and crying 5 – 10X a day for 730+ days in a row (now over 2,000 days in a row because we birthed a daughter in 2019!).
+In the beginning, this was quite a shock to the system.
+We never had any of this since my wife and I started shacking up in 2001.

 Our boy is a top 1% chatterbox and super determined individual.
 If he can't do something or doesn't get what he wants, he definitely makes himself heard or felt!
 Nor does he sleep very well.
 He can go for 14 hours a day non-stop if we don't try to make him nap.

 Over time, things are getting better as he's able to verbally communicate his needs and desires.
 He's no longer as frustrated because he can tell us he's tired, thirsty, hungry, sad, and so forth.